 - Another tip for frequent grillers: When you buy a pack of bamboo skewers - soak them all, then drain well, place in a sealable plastic bag and stick them in the freezer.
 They'll keep just fine, and you'll be able to get your goods on the grill quicker.
 In particular, vegetarians and vegans will find skewers helpful for holding tofu, seitan and vegetarian kabobs in place on the grill, and they're great for grilling cheeses, and just about any vegetable.

 Alternatives to bamboo skewers:You may prefer to use metal skewers, which come in longer lengths, have a convenient handle and can be reused.
 It's a personal preference.
-If you prefer metal skewers, you'll find that the metal skewers with flat edges, as they tend to prevent the food from slipping and sliding around a little bit better than the metal skewers with round edges.
+If you prefer metal skewers, look for the metal skewers with flat edges, as they tend to prevent the food from slipping and sliding around a little bit better than the metal skewers with round edges.

 See also: No skewers?
 No problem!